“Aftermath”: The End of War is Just the Beginning

 and the echoes of old rain.

-This article first appeared in The Havok Journal on 3 April 2015.
+This first appeared in The Havok Journal April 3, 2015.